 Saturn's largest moon, Titan, is visible in small telescopes orbiting outside of the ring system.

-of November Uranus will set by 24.00h.
-The moon is closeby on the 19th.
+The moon is closeby on the 9th and 10th.

 Brightness varies slightly reaching 5.6 magnitude at opposition.
 This is bright enough to see with the naked eye but identifying it against the stars is difficult.

 ||Neptune, in Capricorn throughout 2005, sets about 22.00h by the end of